K-vanc/Tempest-EPG-Generator/README.md

 If you need to change php timezone, I suggest you to change also docker container timezone(default is Europe/Istanbul) to same by running container with TZ environmental variable  as below;

     docker run -p 80:8095 -e TZ=Europe/London -v "/your/local/folder/:/var/www/html/tempest_config/" kvanc/tempest_epg

+## How to run Tempest Docker container on scheduled operations?

+To run Tempest out of container or to use on scheduled operations such as Scheduled Tasks or Cron, you may use below command to run it as root user;

+    docker exec -u root yourcontainername php /var/www/html/tempest.php engine=Generate

+Please replace "yourcontainername" part with name of your Tempest container.
+This command can be used with all other Tempest Cli commands and arguments(Channel Creation, Update etc.) for running Tempest out of container.<br>

 You can also make the same settings via Docker Desktop